The Guide

 AIS and SPH converge at the IB DP level, AIS at $26,308 and SPH at $26,061.
 Both are approximately $7,000–$10,000 per year cheaper than JIS at the same qualification stage.

 ACS Jakarta ($19,244 at IB DP) and NZ School Jakarta ($17,223) offer secondary education at roughly half the cost of JIS.
-The trade-off is in school scale, co-curricular breadth, and university counselling infrastructure.
+Both are smaller schools with narrower co-curricular programmes and lighter university counselling infrastructure.

 Full Fee Tables by School